kitodo/kitodo-presentation/.github/ISSUE_TEMPLATE/task-for-the-development-fund.md

 Please check if there are already any [issues](https://github.com/kitodo/kitodo-presentation/issues) related to this task and link them here using `#issuenumber`.

-## Expected benefits of this development
+## Expected Benefits of this Development

-Please try to explain who will benefit of this development (administrators, editors, users, sales, ...)
+Please try to explain who will benefit of this development (administrators, editors, users, sales, ...).

 ## Estimated Costs and Complexity